Skip to main content

 I highly suggest starting off your journey by reading The Naked Truth About Self-Publishing. *NOTE: I can no longer find the ebook on Amazon but it is listed for FREE on B&N and Kobo Here.
 Or you can find a used copy of the first edition on places like Amazon and Abebooks.

-While some information like social media will be obsolete, and you'll be able to tell, the rest of the book is still absolutely valuable at getting started in self-publishing.
+While some information like social media will be obsolete and I would refer to a current self-publishing checklist like this post, or ones i've linked below, the rest of the book is still absolutely valuable at getting started in self-publishing.
 I find the personal success stories really inspiring making this one my favorite.

 Self Publishing in 3 parts: